 Life Cycle of Construction Materials

 Many consumers are taking on global warming as individuals.
-People are making conscious decisions about the products they use in their home and on their homes.
-For construction materials, look at three areas—manufacturing and transportation to the work site, toxicity when in use, and disposal after use.
+People are making conscious decisions about the products they use in and on their homes.
+For construction materials, look at three areas—manufacturing and transportation to the worksite, toxicity when in use, and disposal after use.
 Even before the 2002 documentary film Blue Vinyl exposed the human dangers of manufacturing vinyl, environmentalists had taken aim at the product.

 The manufacturing process is highly toxic, yet there is little waste in the operation.
 The product is lightweight and easily transportable, yet it is hardly ever locally sources—vinyl siding requires long haul transportation for delivery to a store or building site.
 After its usefulness, vinyl siding can be recycled, but some claim it rarely is.
 Unless legislation is passed to require recycling, plastic products forever remain in the environment, contaminating the soil or the air if burned.